sensescape/morphology/README.md

 Morphology is created by [Geraldine Sarmiento](https://twitter.com/sensescape).

-Presented at NACIS 2017 in Montréal.
+Presented at the [2017 NACIS Conference](http://nacis.org/) in Montréal.
+Learn more about [Morphology](https://mapzen.com/blog/morphology/) at the Mapzen blog.

+Special thanks to Nathaniel Vaughn Kelso and Hanbyul Jo.